Izumi255/FamilyBudget/README.md

 ## 📄 License

 This project is licensed for **educational use**.
-Feel free to modify or reuse for learning purposes.
+Feel free to modify or reuse for personal or learning purposes.